st3fke/elizagraph/README.md

 - There is no need to manually add `plugin-dkg` to the `plugins` array; it will load automatically.
 - Ensure you configure the Twitter client and select your LLM provider in the character settings.

+## Dependencies

+- @elizaos/core: workspace:\*
+- SPARQL query library: workspace:\*
+- DKG JavaScript SDK: dkg.js > ^8.0.4
+- Twitter Agent Client: agent-twitter-client = 0.0.18

+## Contributing

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

+## License

+This plugin is part of the Eliza project.
+See the main project repository for license information.